Akrivia Health team and its Healthcare Partners have developed the world’s largest and most in-depth dataset focused on mental health and dementia.

-We receive 3.5+ million de-identified patient records on a regular basis from our NHS Network Partners comprised of 16 organisations across the UK.
+We receive over 4 million de-identified patient records on a regular basis from our NHS Healthcare Partners comprised of 16 organisations across the UK.

 Our network is only comprised of specialist care providers of mental illness and dementia services which patients can access in hospitals or their own homes.

-Akrivia Health works with its Network Partners to apply technology, processes and organisational controls to the data in order to safeguard patient data and individual privacy.
+Akrivia Health works with its Healthcare Partners to apply technology, processes and organisational controls to the data in order to safeguard patient data and individual privacy.

 Our processes and technology remove all personal information from the medical records and structures the dataset so that modelling and analysis outputs are only available in an aggregated format.

 The data is securely stored in an ISO 27001 compliant data centre in the UK and undergoes regular external audits and security testing to ensure the highest standards are maintained.